FrancisKhan/ALMOST/README.md

 * [Input syntax](https://github.com/FrancisKhan/ALMOST/wiki/Input-syntax)
 * [Compilation](https://github.com/FrancisKhan/ALMOST/wiki/Compilation)

 The neutron cross sections need to be provided in the input.
-However, there is a python script in the *scripts* folder that generates them automatically from a Serpent output file.
+They can be also generated automatically through a Python application that can be found in the *scripts* folder.

 Author's email: tntfnc3@gmail.com